PinkDiamond1/docs-24/docs/reference/starlark-instructions.md

     method = "GET",

     # The extract dictionary takes in key-value pairs where:
-    # Key: is a way you reffer to the extraction later on
+    # Key is a way you refer to the extraction later on
-    # Value: is a 'jq' string
+    # Value is a 'jq' string that contains logic to extract from response body
     # OPTIONAL
     extract = {
         "extracted-field": ".name.id"